wolfpaulus/bots/README.md

+This repository contains the source code mentioned during my presentation: "Voice User Interface How to voice-enable your mobile application", which i sfeatured on SpeakerDeck and SlideShare.
+The slides can also be found on my Website here: https://wolfpaulus.com/slides/

 "What does a weasel look like?"
 We are taking a closer look at Android's Speech-To-Text (STT) and Text-To-Speech (TTS) capabilities - and will develop and deploy three small apps,